radview/webload-documentation/docs/scripting/advanced_javascript_features.md

 > **Note:** Creating a Java Selenium project is outside the scope of this document.
 For information, refer to the Selenium website at [http://www.seleniumhq.org/.](http://www.seleniumhq.org/)

-A Java class that calls Selenium is still a Java class and can be called directly from a WebLOAD agenda using the Java integration capability described in [*Working with Java](#_bookmark75)* (on page [87](#_bookmark75)).
+A Java class that calls Selenium is still a Java class and can be called directly from a WebLOAD agenda using the Java integration capability described in [Working with Java](#working-with-java).
 For example, if you have the following Selenium Java code:

 ```java
 // This is an example of a Selenium script in Java code.
 It does not relate to WebLOAD